SmartGuppy/blog.smartguppy.com/_posts/articles/choosing_good_secondary_school.md

   tend to have higher PSLE cut-off points.
 So for those who didn't do well, are all schools with lower cut-off points really bad then?
 share: true
+title: The most important yet least known factor for choosing a good secondary school
 ---
 ## The most important yet least known factor for choosing a good secondary school.